 Teaching My Daughter to Read

-When I really stopped to review how she preferred to learn and the methods I used for other subject areas, I realized my daughter was an visual, physical, aural learner.
-In other words, she needed to see, touch, and sing/say (with music or a beat) learning concepts.
-With this understanding I completely revamped my approach to teaching her to read, and I watched her blossom.
+When I really stopped to review how she preferred to learn and the methods I used for other subject areas, I realized my daughter was a visual, physical, aural learner.
+In other words, she needed to see, touch/act out, and sing/say (with music or a beat) learning concepts.
+With this understanding, I completely revamped my approach to teaching her to read, and I watched her blossom.
 She retained the reading principles and her comprehension greatly increased.
 As a result, she has continued to evolve into a confident reader and speller.